Basal Joint Surgery

 - Trapeziectomy.
 This procedure removes the trapezium, one of the bones in the thumb joint.

 - Joint replacement, or arthroplasty.
-During this procedure, the surgeon will remove part or all of the basal joint and replace it with a graft taken from one of the patient's tendons.
+During this procedure, the surgeon will remove part or all the basal joint and replace it with a graft taken from one of the patient's tendons.
 Metal devices, or prostheses, may also replace the joint.

 Recovery from Basal Joint Surgery